 10.12# Confirmatory Employment Letter between Apexigen, Inc. and Xiaodong Yang (incorporated by reference to Exhibit 10.10 to the Registration Statement on Form S-4/A filed by BCAC on June 27, 2022).
 10.13# Confirmatory Employment Letter between Apexigen, Inc. and Amy Wong (incorporated by reference to Exhibit 10.11 to the Registration Statement on Form S-4/A filed by BCAC on June 27, 2022).
 10.14# Confirmatory Employment Letter between Apexigen, Inc. and Frank Hsu (incorporated by reference to Exhibit 10.12 to the Registration Statement on Form S-4/A filed by BCAC on June 27, 2022).
 10.15# Confirmatory Employment Letter between Apexigen, Inc. and Francis Sarena (incorporated by reference to Exhibit 10.13 to the Registration Statement on Form S-4/A filed by BCAC on June 27, 2022).
 10.16# Confirmatory Employment Letter between Apexigen, Inc. and William Duke, Jr. (incorporated by reference to Exhibit 10.14 to the Registration Statement on Form S-4/A filed by BCAC on June 27, 2022).
 10.17# Change in Control and Severance Plan (incorporated by reference to Exhibit 10.15 to the Registration Statement on Form S-4/A filed by BCAC on June 27, 2022).
 10.18# Apexigen, Inc. 2010 Equity Plan, as amended, and forms of agreement thereunder (incorporated by reference to Exhibit 4.2 to the Registration Statement on Form S-8 filed by the Company on October 7, 2022).
-10.19# Apexigen, Inc. 2020 Equity Incentive Plan, as amended, and forms of agreement thereunder (incorporated by reference to Exhibit 4.3 to the Registration Statement on Form S-8 filed by the company on October 7, 2022).
+10.19# Apexigen, Inc. 2020 Equity Incentive Plan, as amended, and forms of agreement thereunder (incorporated by reference to Exhibit 4.3 to the Registration Statement on Form S-8 filed by the Company on October 7, 2022).
 16.1 Letter of Marcum LLP as to the change in certifying accountant, dated as of November 14, 2022 (incorporated by reference to Exhibit 16.1 to the Current Report on Form 8-K filed by the Company on November 14, 2022).
-21.1 Subsidiaries of Apexigen, Inc. 23.1 Consent of Moss Adams LLP.
+21.1 Subsidiary of Apexigen, Inc. (incorporated by reference to Exhibit 21.1 to the Annual Report on Form 10-K filed February 22, 2023).
+23.1 Consent of Moss Adams LLP.
 23.2 Consent of Wilson Sonsini Goodrich & Rosati, P.C. (included in Exhibit 5.1 hereto).
-24.1 Power of Attorney (included on signature page to the initial filing of this Registration Statement).
+24.1 Power of Attorney (included on page II-7 of the initial filing of this registration statement).
 101.INS Inline XBRL Instance Document.
 101.SCH Inline XBRL Taxonomy Extension Schema Document.
 101.CAL Inline XBRL Taxonomy Extension Calculation Linkbase Document.
 101.DEF Inline XBRL Taxonomy Extension Definition Linkbase Document.
 101.LAB Inline XBRL Taxonomy Extension Label Linkbase Document.
 101.PRE Inline XBRL Taxonomy Extension Presentation Linkbase Document.
 104 Cover Page Interactive Data File (embedded within the Inline XBRL document).
 107 Filing Fee Table

-- † Certain portions of this exhibit (indicated by "[]") have been omitted pursuant to Item 601(b)(10)(iv) of Regulation S-K because it is not material and is the type of information that the registrant treats as private or confidential. - # Indicate management contract or compensatory plan or arrangement. - Previously filed. - (b) Financial Statements.
+- † Certain portions of this exhibit (indicated by "[]") have been omitted pursuant to Item 601(b)(10)(iv) of Regulation S-K because it is not material and is the type of information that the registrant treats as private or confidential. - # Indicate management contract or compensatory plan or arrangement. - Previously filed with the initial filing of this registration statement. - (b) Financial Statements.
 The financial statements filed as part of this registration statement are listed in the index to the financial statements immediately preceding such financial statements, which index to the financial statements is incorporated herein by reference.